andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/basics-of-pull-to-refresh-for-swift-developers.md

 When working with a _regular_ `UIViewController`, there are a few extra steps involved in getting things set up:

   1. Create an IBOutlet from the storyboard to the view controller
-  2. Wire up the table view&#8217;s data source and delegate from the storyboard
+  2. Wire up the table view's data source and delegate from the storyboard
   3. Implement the [required table view data source methods][4]

 Creating the IBOutlet is a matter of control+clicking and dragging from the table view in the Storyboard to the view controller code to create the outlet.

-To wire up the table view&#8217;s data source and delegate in the Storyboard, control+click the table view and drag up to the yellow view controller icon:
+To wire up the table view's data source and delegate in the Storyboard, control+click the table view and drag up to the yellow view controller icon:

 [<img src="http://www.andrewcbancroft.com/wp-content/uploads/2015/04/WireTableViewDataSource.png" alt="Wire up table view&#039;s data source and delegate" width="789" height="746" class="alignnone size-full wp-image-11681" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/04/WireTableViewDataSource.png 789w, https://www.andrewcbancroft.com/wp-content/uploads/2015/04/WireTableViewDataSource-300x284.png 300w" sizes="(max-width: 789px) 100vw, 789px" />][5]